SvSchmidt/linqjs/README.md

 See the [issues page](https://github.com/SvSchmidt/linqjs/issues) for bugs and project goals.
 I also invite you to start a discussion.

-I would be grateful if every new or changed code includes associated tests and appropriate jsdoc notation.
+I would be grateful if every new or changed code includes associated tests and appropriate [typedoc](http://typedoc.org/) notation.
 Thank you!

-## License

-MIT